Thelymitra petrophila

-Thelymitra petrophila, commonly known as the granite sun orchid, is a species of orchid that is endemic to Western Australia.
+Thelymitra petrophila, commonly known as granite sun orchid, is a species of orchid that is endemic to Western Australia.
 It has a single erect, channelled, long light green leaf and up to ten or more pale blue to mauve or pink flowers.
 It grows in drier area, usually in shallow soil pockets on granite outcrops.

 Description

 Thelymitra petrophila is a tuberous, perennial herb with a single erect, leathery, channelled, glaucous, light green linear to lance-shaped leaf 100-600 mm long, 4-12 mm wide.
 Between two and ten or more pale blue to mauve or pink flowers 20-30 mm wide are arranged on a flowering stem 100-700 mm tall.
 The sepals and petals are 10-15 mm long and 3-8 mm wide.
 The column is white to pale blue or pale pink, 5-7 mm long and 2-4 mm wide.
 The lobe on the top of the anther is brown to reddish or yellow with an inflated tube shape and wavy edges.
 The side lobes have toothbrush-like tufts of white hairs.
 Flowering occurs from August to November.